riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 Again a very small change, just including `private: false` as part of the default.

 ####task-list-spec.js
 Next we're going to deal with the display aspects of private tasks, namely that they should not appear for user's who don't own the task or for user's who are not logged in.
-We'll also ensure that private tasks a user owns show up.
+We'll also ensure that private tasks a user owns show up for them.

 ######Tests